Germany sees battle over cheap meat flare up | DW | 29.12.2021

 None of the new government's plans are news to Christoph Minhoff, head of the Food Federation Germany, an industry association that represents companies all the way along the food supply chain. "Özdemir is ramming open doors that are all already open," he told DW.
 "It's nice, but at the end of the day, it's no help if a company tries to sell something that just stays on the shelf.
 They need products that consumers will buy."

-Bavaria attracts tourists with images of healthy dairy cows — in reality most of them are kept in tethers

-Minhoff insists that the food industry is already doing at least as much as any other industry to make its products sustainable and climate-friendly.
+Minhoff said the food industry was already doing at least as much as any other industry to make its products sustainable and climate-friendly.
 "No one wants to produce more meat from tortured animals," he said.
 "All these aims have been formulated before — the problem is it costs all kinds of money.
 And the key question is: Who will pay the price?"

-In July 2021, a special government commission for the future of industrial agriculture — made up of both environmental groups and farmers' groups — set out the same general targets that Özdemir did: Reduce meat consumption, increase climate protection.
-Startlingly enough, it concluded that beef should cost five or six times more than it does now: Over €80 ($90) a kilo, rather than the current €14.
+In July, a special government commission for the future of industrial agriculture — made up of both environmental groups and farmer groups — set out the same general targets that Özdemir did: reduce meat consumption, increase climate protection.
+Startlingly enough, it concluded that beef should cost five or six times more than it does now, or over €80 ($90) per kilogram (2.2 pounds), rather than the current €14.
 This price hike would be necessary to balance out the costs incurred through pollution and the loss of biodiversity, which the commission put at €90 billion a year.
 By the same calculation, dairy products should cost two to four times as much as they do now.

 Farmers and environmentalists are not as far apart as the media debate sometimes suggests.
 After all, farmers clearly want their food to be valued more.